EGI-Federation/documentation/content/en/users/im/dashboard/_index.md

-The IM Dashboard is a graphical interface for the IM Server specially developed to EOSC users to access EGI Cloud Compute resources.
+The IM Dashboard is a graphical interface for the IM Server specially developed for EOSC users to access EGI Cloud Compute resources.

 Functionalities: